Lanmaoa pallidorosea

 Lanmaoa pallidorosea, formerly known as Boletus pallidoroseus, is a fungus of the genus Lanmaoa native to North America.
 It was described scientifically by Ernst Both in 1998.
-It was transferred from Boletus to Lanmaoa in 2019.
+The species was transferred from Boletus to Lanmaoa in 2019.
+Lanmaoa pallidorosea is the most closely related known species to Lanmaoa asiatica.
+Lanmaoa asiatica is found in East and Southeast Asia such as in China and the Philippines and is known to produce Lilliputian hallucinations when eaten raw or undercooked.
+According to mycologist Colin Domnauer, who is studying Lanmaoa asiatica, Lanmaoa pallidorosea is commonly consumed cooked without any negative effects.